 MODEL COMMONWEALTH SUMMITS

 Included in the Antigua to Zambia resources is a comprehensive guide to organising a Model Commonwealth Summit (model CHOGM).
 Model Commonwealth Summits operate much like a model UN scenario, with individuals acting as the heads of government of Commonwealth countries and engaging in discussions as their country would.
 This is a fun, active way of demonstrating how the Commonwealth works and allows students to actively participate in the learning process.
 It teaches presentation, research and critical thinking skills, as well as global awareness and cultural understanding.
 Some students are chosen for roles outside of country representation (including media, communique, and others), offering a diverse range of skill-building and appealing to a wide range of students.
-Model Commonwealth Summits are currently being organised by the Royal Commonwealth Society and partners in South Wales and Bath (England) for 2016.
+Model Commonwealth Summits have been organised by The Royal Commonwealth Society and partners in South Wales and Bath (England) for 2016.

 A RIVER OF STORIES